部署到Heroku

 git commit -am "Add a Procfile."

-Your application should already be runnable via heroku local web.
+Your application should already be runnable via heroku local web

-Let’s create an application in your account and deploy that repository to it:
+Now let’s create an application in your account and deploy that repository to it:

 heroku create

-git push heroku master
+git push heroku main

-heroku open
+heroku open hello

-The application will have a generated name and the terminal should output that. heroku open opens your default browser to access your new application.
+The application will have a generated URL and the terminal should output that. heroku open hello

-curl $APP_NAME.herokuapp.com/hello
+curl $APP_NAME/hello

 Of course, you can use the Heroku CLI to connect this repo to your GitHub account, too, but this is out of scope for this guide.